All About Innova, Our Teachers, & Our Classes

 Genet is an independent book editor, author coach, and writer.
 She believes that creativity is one of our most potent connections to the divine, and that because there is divinity in everyone, there is creativity in everyone.
 She loves seeing all kinds of people, from the "free spirit" to the analytical mind, develop their own unique spark and flavor of creative expression.
 Her own creative outlets (besides writing) have ranged from crochet and painting to home renovation.

 Mindful Messes is a creative art class for kids and teens (ages 5+), where mindfulness meets making.
 Each session begins with a simple breathing, movement, or gratitude practice to help students feel calm and centered.
 Then we dive into fun, messy art projects like painting, collaging, coloring, and clay.
-No experience needed...just a curious spirit and a willingness to play!
-Students will leave each class with artwork they’re proud of and tools for finding peace in their everyday lives.
+Students leave each class with artwork they’re proud of and tools for finding peace in their everyday lives.
 Over the course of this session, we will create mandalas, dreamscapes, nature shapes, kindness collages, and magical still lifes.
-Lessons are crafted to capture the imagination of young children while offering depth and creative freedom for teens.
+Lessons are crafted to capture the imagination of young children while offering depth and creative freedom for teens and adults.
 Together, we explore how art and mindfulness can be fun, messy, and meaningful.

 Cat’s journey as an artist began with childhood coloring contests in small-town Colorado, but her path took her far beyond those first sketches.
 In 2006, she was one of 40 students accepted into the fashion design program at Pratt Institute, later contributing to high-profile projects such as the Victoria’s Secret Fashion Show wings, Broadway costumes, and film wardrobes.
 Though she eventually shifted her primary career to political journalism, Cat continues to create art in her “free” time—when she isn’t busy raising three kids, watering her billion plants, or playing with her five pets.
-Her work has been showcased at music festivals, galleries, and permanent installations across Colorado, Washington and NYC, and has been juried into notable events including Mumford & Son’s Gentlemen of the Road Tour, Crestone Music Festival, and FIBArk Whitewater Festival.
 She creates art and designs that blend empowering women, connecting with nature, and bolstering deep relationships with others and self.

 Cat Paitsel